daniel-molina/visualequation/HACKING.md

 > general, supposing that that usubeq has sense, is different than the N-ulevel
 > usubeq of S.

+The **N-ulevel usupeq** USP of a subequation SB in a subequation S and other related terms can be defined as expected.

 ### Faithful subequations and operators

 A **faithful subequation** is a subequation that has one, and only one,